-How can new digital technologies contribute to profound changes in learning and teaching?
+How can digital technologies contribute to profound changes in learning and teaching?

 How can education support sustainability?

-Dr. Khan has consistently achieved national funding and welcomes future collaborations with graduate students who wish to do R and D on modeling, new educational technologies, the learning sciences, cognition, visualization, computer simulations, science teacher education, k-16 science education, online education, learning issues, sustainability, or knowledge mobilization.
-Please contact Dr. Khan directly if you are interested in pursuing a graduate degree with her.
+Dr. Khan has consistently achieved national funding and welcomes future collaborations with graduate students who wish to do R and D on modeling, the learning sciences, cognition, visualization, computer simulations, science teacher education, k-16 science education, online education, learning issues, sustainability, case study methodologies or knowledge mobilization.
+Please contact Dr. Khan directly if you are interested in pursuing a graduate degree.

 -note, this list is not up to date-

 Khan, S., Meyers, E., Gowen, E., & Bergman, K. (2015).
 I learned that online: A study of science teachers and new forms of professional development.
 In M.S.
 Khine (Ed.), New directions in Technological and Pedagogical Content Knowledge Research Multiple perspectives.
 Charlotte, NC: Information Age Publishing.